 And once again I point out that if you just hook up the button to a standard word processor you’re going to get junk HTML.
 To get really good HTML from a word processor, ICE is one solution.
 We’re well on the way to realizing Tim’s dream, by doing what Microsoft and Sun and Google should have done, and providing a usable word processing template that you can adapt to your own look, but which comes with software to create proper web pages.
 Have a look at the demo which shows a silent Daniel de Byl creating a document in ICE, using OpenOffice.org, using the ICE toolbar to apply styles by clicking dead simple buttons, then rendering his document to HTML and PDF.
 Works exactly the same with Word and documents are interchangeable between Word and Writer.

 Next step for ICE is to build an extension for OpenOffice.org Writer that contains the new APP button, and a ‘Save as HTML’ that works using ICE styles.
 Once that’s done we’ll work out a way to call that code from Word, with Writer acting as a server, either on your own machine or remotely.
-(If anyone knows how to package Python applications for Writer can you ?)
+(If anyone knows how to package Python applications for Writer can you drop me a line?)

 I’m going to have to make a choice now whether to stick with Leonardo for this blog, as it looks like James Tauber is working towards making Leonardo talk APP.
 Or should I use ICE, running the new server-based version and teaching it how to blog?